jtangelder/remote.js/README.md

 ## Install

-`npm install` and run `grunt`.
+`npm install` and run `make start` to start the socketserver on port 9000.

-## How to run

-Go to your IP on port 8000 and open on your touch device the `/example/transmitter.html` and on your PC `/example/receiver.html`

 ### Notes